 If all your income came from a single employer and you have zero or few financial assets at home and abroad, chances are you can file a DIY return online.
 If your tax situation is more complex to where you have an LLC, investment income both at home and abroad, rental property, etc., I’d seek out a tax professional like 1040Abroad to help you file.

 Remember the deadline for US expats to file is June 15!
-Hopefully you won’t end up owing the IRS, but if you end up owing taxes, my resources on sending money to China or out can help with paying back the IRS to avoid fines.
+Hopefully you won’t end up owing the IRS, but if you end up owing taxes, my resources on sending money to China can help with paying back the IRS to avoid fines.